MenosGrante/Rekado/README.md

 This problems occurs on device with old USB-controllers installed in their devices (EHCI/USB 2.0).
 This is device-only problem, that can be fixed with installing additional kernel patches, what is not recommended to do yourself.
 Only devices with xHCI (USB 3.0) controllers supported now.

 ## Localization
-All localization files moved to OneSky platform (which I am using for my other projects) and if you want to add/update/check any localization follow [this link](https://rekundevelopment.oneskyapp.com/collaboration/project?id=336657) to start.
-I will decline all pull requests with your localizations and will accept only OneSky versions, which I will manually add in new updates.
+All localization files moved to Crowdin platform (which I am using for my other projects) and if you want to add/update/check any localization follow [this link](https://crowdin.com/project/rekado) to start.
+I will decline all pull requests with your localizations and will accept only Crowdin versions, which I will manually add in new updates.

 ## FAQ
 **Does application require Root?**